 This pathway describes the loads that end up in the surface water through surface runoff from sealed areas.
 The part of the loads that goes to the sewer system (mainly in urban areas) is covered by the pathways P7 and P8.
 It is not easy to distinguish between these pathways and for now, there is no methodology available to quantify this pathway.

-Discussion point 10: Is this a pathway with significant contribution to surface water?
-Do MS use this pathway in their models?
+It is confirmed that this pathway might have a significant contribution to surface water, especially in large urban areas, mainly from road traffic and construction material.
+Several studies are available, but at least two important factors are quite uncertain: the proportion of the water (and the pollution loads) that goes to sewer or to surface water and the effects of retention of the pollutants during this pathway.
+Several MS do use this pathway in their models.

 P7 Storm Water Outlets and Combined Sewer overflows + unconnected sewers